 Whatever you think (your theoretical construct or mental model) determines how you interpret the world (external stimuli or stresses) and make decisions (internal adaptation).

 You may turn to the bartender and say, “We all work on the same team at Company ABC.”
-And the bartender will ask, “How’s it going for you?”
+And the wise bartender will ask, “How’s it going for you?”

 There is a gap between those models with venn diagrams of Technology, Process, and People.
 Technology can be bought and sold, and used by competing organizations.
 Processes can be adopted or improved, and used by competing organizations.
 But the social capital from people determines the unique success of your organization.
 Or your failure.

 That is why we provide the necessary theories and systems for managers to make sound decisions.
 Then we coach and consult people to make smarter decisions based on their expertise and judgment.
 Necessary and sufficient conditions.

 Some coaching questions include: